WLF - tTE - tTS

 We have seen that the peel strength of a PSA depends on an unlikely combination of a system with a high tensile stress combined with a low viscosity.
 But we all know that both tensile stress and viscosity depend on how quickly you measure them.
 A very sharp pull will give a very different measure of tensile stress than a long, slow one.
 And a viscosity measured at a low shear rate can be very different from that measured at a high shear rate.
 So in a sense the Feldstein equation is meaningless unless the time-scale is mentioned, though the τ value in the equation already offers some clues that time is important.

 It is frequently noticed that a great PSA when tested with a sudden pull is useless when tested with a long, slow pull, and vice versa.
 So speed or timescale are clearly important for real systems.
+[A good way to encode speed and timescale is via the Deborah Number.]
 And we know that a great PSA at 25°C might be useless at 40°C or at 10°C or, indeed both, or, to be more precise, its high-speed or low-speed peel might be useless at a different temperature.

 To make sense of all this might seem to require lots of measurements at many different speeds and temperatures - a nightmare for the practical formulator.
 Fortunately one of those ubiquitous laws of physics comes to our aid.